-Unlike all of the aforementioned East River bridges, the Roosevelt Island Bridge does not cross the entire river; instead, it merely connects Roosevelt Island to Astoria.
+Unlike all of the aforementioned bridges in NYC, the Roosevelt Island Bridge does not cross the entire river; instead, it merely connects Roosevelt Island to Astoria.
 That is, the only way you can reach Roosevelt Island sans public transport is via this lift bridge from Queens (assuming it’s not open).
 I can sympathize with wanting to minimize traffic on the island, but it’s quite a bummer not being able to bike from the city to the island.
 ALTHOUGH, on the flip side: the Roosevelt Island Bridge earns bonus points for its deep maroon color, dontcha think?

 RFK Bridge (Triborough Bridge)

 Fun Fact: The Triborough Bridge was renamed the RFK Bridge in 2008.